 Not a beautiful personal life

 He was born into Othayoth Nair family in Thalassery.
 Madavil Kunjiraman Vaidyar and Paru Amma were his parents.
-He lost his father at a very young age of just 8, and later was brought up by his mother.
-He lost his wife through Tuberculosis.
+He lost his father at a very young age of just 8, and was later brought up by his mother.
+He lost his wife to tuberculosis.
 Their marriage was only three years when he lost her.
 He lost his only son also very soon.
 Sanjayan too pursued law studies while working as a lecturer at Christian college, but couldn’t complete the studies due to the same disease.
-Yet he let go personal issues and wrote several humour thoughts which his fans ponder still now.
+Yet he let go of personal issues and wrote several humorous thoughts which his fans still ponder.

 He excelled in different fields